peteroupc/peteroupc.github.io/bernoulli.md

 1. Run the **algorithm for 1/_&pi;_**.
 If the run returns 0, return 0.
 2. Do the following process repeatedly, until this algorithm returns a value:
-    1. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.
+    1. Generate 1 or 0 with equal probability.
+If 1 was generated this way, flip the input coin and return the result.
     2. Generate _u_, a uniform random variate between 0 and 1, if it wasn't generated yet.
     3. [**Sample from the number _u_**](#Implementation_Notes) twice, and flip the input coin twice.
 If all of these calls and flips return 1, return 0.